daerduoCarey/pt2pc/stats/README.md

-please fill in the form to download `part_graphs.zip` and unzip it here.
+please fill in the form to download `part_trees.zip` and unzip it here.